-Screening tests serve to detect the possibility that a cancer is present before symptoms occur.
+Screening tests Screening tests Because many different diseases can cause the same symptoms, it can be challenging for doctors and other primary care practitioners to identify the cause.
+Doctors first gather basic information... read more are used to detect the possibility that a disease is present before symptoms occur.
 Screening tests usually are not definitive.
 Results are confirmed or disproved with further examinations and tests.
-Diagnostic tests are done once a doctor suspects that a person has cancer.
+Diagnostic tests Diagnosis of Cancer Cancer is suspected based on a person's symptoms, the results of a physical examination, and sometimes the results of screening tests.
+Occasionally, x-rays obtained for other reasons, such as... read more are done once a doctor suspects that a person has cancer.

 Doctors determine whether a particular person is at special risk of cancer—because of age, sex, family history, previous history, or lifestyle—before they choose to do screening tests.
 The American Cancer Society has provided cancer screening guidelines that are widely used.
 Other groups have also developed screening guidelines.
 Sometimes recommendations vary among different groups, depending on how the groups' experts weigh the relative strength and importance of available scientific evidence.